PilaPina/PilaPina/README.md

-- 👋 Hi, I’m @PilaPina  -  Sólveig Alda -
+- 👋 Hi, I’m Sólveig Alda
 - 👀 I’m into coding, design, art, graphic novels and a whole lot of nerdy stuff.
 - :dragon: Studied art and work as an illustrator.
 - 🌱 I’m currently learning web developement and feeling :heart_eyes: :metal: about it